Your Cart

 7. Limit alcohol.
 When it comes to flare-ups from alcohol, red wine may be the biggest culprit.
 If you choose to drink, consider beverages other than red wine, and limit your intake to one or two drinks with a cold glass of water in between.

-“Without treatment, rosacea symptoms can worsen and include permanent redness, visible blood vessels, burning and stinging, and acne-like breakouts.
+“Without treatment, rosacea flare-ups symptoms can worsen and include permanent redness, visible blood vessels, burning and stinging, and acne-like breakouts.

 Leave a comment